 The 35-acre preserve is located just south of the village of Essex and is home to the former Essex Quarry, which provided limestone for projects such as the Brooklyn Bridge and the New York State Capitol.

-Locally, its stones were used on at least 10 buildings, including several downtown.
-The Greystone Mansion near the Essex ferry station, Belden Noble Memorial Library and Essex Community United Methodist Church were all built using the Essex Quarry stone.
+Locally, its stones were used on at least 10 buildings, including several downtown: the Greystone Mansion near the Essex ferry station, Belden Noble Memorial Library and Essex Community United Methodist Church.

-There is a map on the kiosk at the preserve’s trailhead that highlights the locations of 10 bluestone buildings people can view in Essex.
-So once can do a short driving tour after hiking the preserve.
+There is a map on the kiosk at the preserve’s trailhead that highlights the locations of 10 bluestone buildings, so one can do a short driving tour after visiting the preserve.

 From the quarry, there are three other color-coded trails — two of which offer short loops — that travel through the property.
 Some of those near the quarry have large slabs of bluestone sitting on the ground neck to trails that make natural resting places.
 Overall, there are about 1.5 miles of worth of easy hiking trails on the property.

-The trailhead and quarry are located near Lakeshore Road along Lake Champlain, but venture away from the road into a quiet wooded area.
+The trailhead and quarry are located near Lakeshore Road along Lake Champlain, but venture away into a quiet wooded area.
 Eventually the trail follows a rusted barbed-wire fence on the north side of the property.
-On the other side of the fence, is a field, including farm building in the distance.
+On the other side of the fence is a field, including farm building in the distance.